losrobbos/api-connect-guide/README.md

 #### DELETE request

-In order to delete an existing item, please use your existing GET request to see ALL messages and grab the ID of a message you wanna patch.
+In order to delete an existing item, please use your existing GET request to see ALL messages and grab the ID of a message you wanna remove.

 Now setup a DELETE request to create & store a new message at the API.